How To Have The Best Vacation Of Your Life On The Black Sea

 We recently stayed at Levana Guesthouse in the village Balgarevo.
 Not only were all our needs met but we made new friends and learned a great deal about the region, its history, and its people.
 You can book your own perfect vacation at Levana through this affiliate link directly at Booking.com.

 The typical Dobrudzhda house is a one-story building, which assures the constantly blowing winds pass by easily, and is nothing like the boring concrete hotels you’ll find elsewhere.
 The garden is charming and cosy, and perfect to forget your busy everyday life and rejuvenate.

 Looking for an extremer experience?
 Head to the rugged seacoast and pick one of over a hundred caves to camp in and meet the sunrise.

 Meet The Most Hospitable And Friendly People

 When you visit the Bulgarian Black Sea coast and avoid overpriced touristy places, you’ll have the chance to meet some of the most hospitable and welcoming people imaginable, your lovely hosts included.

-For example, we were greeted by the mayor of Balgarevo who toured us around the local distillery.
+For example, the mayor of Balgarevo himself greeted us and toured us around the local distillery.
 Then we met a family who grows some of the tastiest tomatoes you’ll ever try.
 What more do you need to make new friends?
 Fiery rakia plus delectable salads is the best recipe, trust me!

 Our evening was filled with authentic Bulgarian folk songs and dances from the Dobrudzha region, perfectly performed by the lovely ladies from Balgarevo and accompanied live by their skilled accordion player.